Skip to main content

 Can You File Without an Attorney?

 Not every estate requires an attorney.
-Factors like estate size, asset types, and whether beneficiaries agree can determine if self-filing at the Probate and Family Court is realistic for your situation.
+Estate size, asset types, and whether beneficiaries agree determine if self-filing at the Probate and Family Court is realistic.

-For a detailed cost comparison and filing checklist, see the full Nantucket County Self-Filing Assessment.
+For a full cost comparison and filing checklist, see the Nantucket County Self-Filing Assessment.

 Nantucket County Filing Requirements